 On a road trip between Chicago, Illinois and Chattanooga, Tennessee, we took a detour into Cave City, Kentucky.
 Cave City is a crazy anomaly of a town, full of American wonders.
 They had everything from a motel shaped like a teepee to a dinosaur park to cave exploration to a wax museum.
-Unfortunately, Cave City had way too many attractions to pack into a short stopover, and we didn’t have too much time to scope everything out, but we definitely took a peek around town and caught some of the highlights, starting with Big Mike’s Mystery House.
+Unfortunately, there are way too many Kentucky roadside attractions in Cave Cityto pack into a short stopover, and we didn’t have too much time to scope everything out, but we definitely took a peek around town and caught some of the highlights, starting with Big Mike’s Mystery House.

 Big Mike’s Mystery House is one of many rock/gift shops in the area (and believe me, we passed several rock/gift shops on the tiny stretch to get there).
 Inside are typical gift shop fares mixed in amongst a mosasaur fossil dubbed “Big Mo” (outside is a life size replica).